Khushi-Balia/le-transpiler/README.md

 ## Generating temp.c file

-Open a terminal in the bin folder
+Open a terminal in the bin folder, where you write the code in pylox

 ```
 nano pylox.test